longwind48/investing-opt/README.md

 Assuming one start with an initial portfolio value of $100,000, he/she would have yielded 151.91% in capital gains over a span of 305 days.
 If we compare to the market, the S&P500 would have yielded 1.21% YTD.

+#### Final Thoughts

+There is no sound way to evaluate the value of a EFO-optimized portfolio.
+This is because, in the real world, there are many factors that affect allocation weights.
+For example, the investor could be fired up after reading up on company X's news, and decided to increase his/her position size for that stock.
+Or perhaps he/she has extra cashflow for the month, and felt like investing more.
+Position sizes could also be increased for some company if it is due for a big event, or if it is oversold.

+I could set on some baseline measure for comparison, for example, equal weights for all assets in portfolio.
+However, I decided against it because this is an uncommon sight in real-world investing.

+Afterall, this is a project designed to benefit any retail investor.
+I think that comparing the portfolio with the market index is the most appropriate measure.

-**These observations further re-affirmed my long position in innovative companies like Tesla.
+**Personally, these observations further re-affirmed my long position in innovative companies like Tesla.
 Innovative and disruptive companies do outperform in the midst of a crisis.**

 ## Further Work